3DCoded/Happy-Hare/MMU-Calibration.md

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 4.
 Calibrate your encoder (if fitted)
 If your MMU includes an encoder (like the ERCF design) the next step is to calibrate so it measures distance accurately.
 Re-fit the bowden to the selector/encoder (you can insert the short length of filament to tube as you fit to save time).
-Alternatively, just make sure you have some filament through gate #0 before starting - you can do this by running `MMU_TEST_MOVE` again if necessary.
+Alternatively, just make sure you have some filament at gate #0 before starting.
 Now run:

   > MMU_CALIBRATE_ENCODER